tanepiper/jquery.ui.pwstrength/README.md

   Default: `8` (Integer)

-  Sets the minimum required of characters for a password to not be considered too weak
+  Sets the minimum required of characters for a password to not be considered too weak.

 * __bootstrap3__:

   Default: `false` (Boolean)

-  Sets if it supports Bootstrap 3 (true) or Bootstrap 2 (false), the progress bar html is different
+  Sets if it supports Bootstrap 3 (true) or Bootstrap 2 (false), the progress bar html is different.

 * __showPopover__: